How Much Will I Have to Pay My New York Injury Lawyer?

 Generally, New York personal injury lawyers work on a contingency basis.
 This means that your personal injury lawyer does not earn a fee until the case has been resolved and there was a positive money recovery.
 This is the case whether you were involved in a car accident in Brooklyn or a trip and fall in the Bronx.

-In other words in order for an injury lawyer to actually get paid, the client will be walking away from the case with money via settlement or verdict.
+In other words, in order for an injury lawyer to actually get paid, you will be walking away from the case with money via settlement or verdict.

 The trade-off is that the client will see a little bit less money if you win.
 Here, as the expenses are paid out of your portion of the settlement proceeds the attorney doesn’t share in the ultimate cost.
 So you are losing out on the 1/3 contribution towards expenses that you would get under Option 1.
 As described above, if the expenses on your case were $1,500.00, you would see $500.00 less under Option 2.

-The average expenses in personal injury case varies depending on the type of case and how far it was pushed.
-Obviously the expenses on a simple car accident case that was settled within 6 months will be much less than the expenses on a complex construction site accident case that has been fully litigated for 4 years.
+The average expenses in a personal injury case vary depending on the type of case and how far it was pushed.
+Obviously, the expenses on a simple car accident case that was settled within 6 months will be much less than the expenses on a complex construction site accident case that has been fully litigated for 4 years.

 These are only examples and every case is completely different.